peterhinch/micropython-nano-gui/README.md

 import gc
 from drivers.ssd1351.ssd1351 import SSD1351 as SSD  # Import the display driver
 ```
-It then ses up the bus (SPI or I2C) and instantiates the display.
-At this point
+It then sets up the bus (SPI or I2C) and instantiates the display.
+At this
-the framebuffer is created:
+point the framebuffer is created:
 ```python
 pdc = machine.Pin('X1', machine.Pin.OUT_PP, value=0)
 pcs = machine.Pin('X2', machine.Pin.OUT_PP, value=1)